 While there is no one best balance transfer card for all people and all purposes, some cards may be better than others for most people and most purposes.

-Here are seven balance transfer cards with no annual fee that you may want to consider:
+Here are five balance transfer cards with no annual fee that you may want to consider:

 0% for 18 months